Why are referral programs so popular?

 The entire effectiveness of your referral program hinges on the incentive.
 This means you should use your heading and subheading to clearly articulate your program's potential earnings or rewards for participants.

 No beating around the bush.
 No hiding it in the body copy.
 Put your incentive front and center.
+This will make customer acquisition a breeze.

 No referral page is complete without written terms and conditions (or a link to your terms page).